AMSC-24-25/11-lb/README.md

 ### 2. Run the simulation

-Once the script is executable, run the simulation by passing the required arguments:
+Once the script is executable and you are in the directory where `run.sh` is, run the simulation by passing the required arguments:

 ```bash
 ./run.sh [FLAGS]